rawitat/gtypist_lessons/programming_quotes.typ

  :FORTRAN.
 They write code in less time than it takes for other programmers.
  :Most programmers aren't that good.
 The problem is that those few programmers :who crank out code aren't interested in maintaining it.

+*:LEGACY_28
+I:Edsger W. Dijkstra
+S:APL is a mistake, carried through to perfection.
+It is the language of the
+ :future for the programming techniques of the past: it creates a new generation :of coding bums.

+*:LEGACY_29
+I:John C. Reynolds
+S:Another line of development stemming from Algol 60 has led to languages such as :Pascal and its descendants, e.g. Euclid, Mesa, and Ada, which are significantly :lower-­level than Algol.
+Each of these languages seriously restricts the block :or procedure mechanism of Algol by eliminating features such as call by name, :dynamic arrays, or proce­dure parameters.

+*:LEGACY_30
+I:Henry Spencer
+S:Programming graphics in X is like finding the square root of PI :using Roman numerals.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU